scuzzydude/asimov/asimov.md

 John Bonham, the drummer for the Led Zeppelin, is almost universally recognized as the greatest drummer in history.[^20] Personally, I feel that is selling Bonham short.
 John Bonham is almost certainly the greatest musician who ever lived.
 Since recorded music is barely a hundred years old it is hard to prove.
 Nothing I've ever heard that even approaches that level of mastery.

 Since I'm already playing hypothetical multi-billionaire, I think I'd have a prize called the BonzoX prize with an award of 1 billion USD.
 Since percussion is the closest form of music to being pure digital, I believe if it were possible to determine an algorithm for the divine, it could most easily be done by algorithmically quantifying the groove of John Bonham.
 Worst case, you might uncover a crypto message from the planet Terminus.
 Hopefully, Jimmy Page[^21] will give the BonzoX competitors access to the master recordings.
-In what seems like an intentional assault of their most appreacitive listeners, some of John Bonham's most insanely great drumming *occurs* during the fade-outs of some of their greatest songs.
+In what seems like an intentional assault of their most appreciative listeners, some of John Bonham's most insanely great drumming *occurs* during the fade-outs of some of their greatest songs.
 Blast the volume at the end of *Kashmir* for the ultimate example, and I'm sure that this virtuoso Bonham performance goes on for several minutes, because for that song, they hired an orchestra and those guys charge by the day.
 You'd think maybe Jimmy was intentionally trying to hide Bonham's genius from the rest of us, except that on other songs on that same album, Jimmy fades out some of the most ridiculously bad-ass guitar playing you've ever heard.
 So what up with that, I mean, apparently nobody but me wants to listen to twelve minutes Zeppelin songs.

 Sadly, percussion seems to be a dying art.
 For one thing, it's much easier to just buy your kid a Mac, this allows you to sleep in on the weekends, and doesn't piss off your neighbors.
 And even Rock 'n Roll seems to have hit its peak.
 I don't think we're going lose the appreciation of John Bonham in my lifetime, but it scares me that we might not long after.
 I would be willing to take responsibility to make sure we don't.
 It would be an absolute travesty and failure if humanity lost the value of John Bonham's genius.